ZareefJafar/Dynamic-Report-Scheduler/README.md

 ```

 Features:

 * Extracts unique specifications for report generation tasks from a centralized SQLite3 table.
 * Dynamically creates and schedules jobs based on extracted specifications.
-* Generate reports and send them via email.
+* Generates and dispatches reports via email.
-* Uploloading reports to SFTP servers.
+* Uploads reports to SFTP servers.
-* Automate daily MySQL database backups from one server to another
+* Automates daily MySQL database backups from one server to another.
 * Can pool data from an unlimited number of database servers.

 Upcoming features:
-* Instructions for monthly, yearly, weekly, and more custom intervals.
+* Additional scheduling options for monthly, yearly, weekly, and custom intervals.
-* Automate daily PostgreSQL and Microsoft SQL Server database backups from one server to another
+* Automation of daily backups for PostgreSQL and Microsoft SQL Server databases from one server to another.

 ### Reports table